Persin

 Persin is a fungicidal toxin present in the avocado.
-Persin is an oil-soluble compound structurally similar to a fatty acid, and it leaches into the body of the fruit from the seeds.
+Persin is an oil-soluble compound structurally similar to a fatty acid, a colourless oil, and it leaches into the body of the fruit from the seeds.

 The relatively low concentrations of persin in the ripe pulp of the avocado fruit is generally considered harmless to humans.
 Negative effects in humans are primarily in allergic individuals.
 When persin is consumed by domestic animals through the leaves or bark of the avocado tree, or skins and seeds of the avocado fruit, it is toxic and dangerous.

-Pathology
+Presence in the avocado plant

+All parts of the avocado—the fruit, leaves, stems, and seeds—contain the toxin.
+The leaves are the most dangerous part.

+Toxicity

 Consumption of the leaves and bark of the avocado tree, or the skin and pit of the avocado fruit have been shown to have the following effects: